Of course, you should start blogging this year (2026) and beyond.

 I started this blog with a passion for writing/SEO and teaching others how to write.
 But I quickly realized that it would be hard to get my voice heard.

-The money, knowledge, skills, team, reach, connections, and experiences these blogs have 100 times the requirement to build a successful blog than I.
+The money, knowledge, skills, team, reach, connections, and experiences these blogs have are 100 times the requirements to build a successful blog than I.

-So, competing against these blogs in SERP is a loose battle even before the starting whistle.
+So, competing against these blogs in SERP is a losing battle even before the starting whistle.

-As time passed, I figured out my ideal target audience based on marketing skills and knowledge through keyword research.
+Over time, I identified my ideal target audience based on marketing skills and knowledge through keyword research.

-Now, I write more on WordPress-related topics, speed optimization, affiliate marketing, tools and services, case studies, web hosting, etc.
+Now, I write more on WordPress-related topics, such as speed optimization, affiliate marketing, tools and services, case studies, web hosting, etc.

 Since I started focusing on these audience types, the blog traffic, engagement, affiliate clicks, and income have also improved.

-If you seek my expert opinion on what methods you should leverage to choose a blog niche, I would say “keyword research.”
+If you seek my expert opinion on which methods to use to choose a blog niche, I would say “keyword research.”

-Another viable option to determine your blog topic is to take advantage of trending topics.
+Another viable option for determining your blog topic is to leverage trending topics.

 Now and then, new tools, services, events, and platforms happen in our world or environment.